ttz-emo/pyemmo/README.md

 ### Setup

-After cloning the repository, run the following command to install Git hooks:
+After cloning the repository, you can run the following command to install the project Git hooks:

 ```sh
 ./workingDirectory/install-hooks.sh